ph4mished/spectra/README.md

 # SPECTRA CREED
 We believe terminal coloring should be **predictable, fast** and **explicit**.
 We optimize for productiona performance over development convenience, and for runtime efficiency over typo forgiveness.
-Our users value speed and reliability over
+Our users value speed and reliability above all else.